KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-OpenWeatherForecast by Tom-Hirschberger](https://github.com/Tom-Hirschberger/MMM-OpenWeatherForecast)

-1. There are no keywords in 'package.json'.
-We would use them as tags on the module list page.
-2. Typo: Found `Magic Mirror` in file `MMM-OpenWeatherForecast.js`: Replace it with `MagicMirror²`.
-3. Deprecated: Found `api.openweathermap.org/data/2.5` in file `MMM-OpenWeatherForecast.js`: OpenWeather API 2.5 will be deprecated in June 2024.
+1. Deprecated: Found `api.openweathermap.org/data/2.5` in file `MMM-OpenWeatherForecast.js`: OpenWeather API 2.5 will be deprecated in June 2024.
 Please update to 3.0.
-4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Deprecated: Found `api.openweathermap.org/data/2.5` in file `README.md`: OpenWeather API 2.5 will be deprecated in June 2024.
+2. Deprecated: Found `api.openweathermap.org/data/2.5` in file `README.md`: OpenWeather API 2.5 will be deprecated in June 2024.
 Please update to 3.0.
-7. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
-8. Deprecated: Found `api.openweathermap.org/data/2.5` in file `node_helper.js`: OpenWeather API 2.5 will be deprecated in June 2024.
+3. Deprecated: Found `api.openweathermap.org/data/2.5` in file `node_helper.js`: OpenWeather API 2.5 will be deprecated in June 2024.
 Please update to 3.0.
-9. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-10. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-11. Warning: No LICENSE file.
+4. Warning: No LICENSE file.
-12. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-OpenWeatherMapForecast by MarcLandis](https://github.com/MarcLandis/MMM-OpenWeatherMapForecast)